Time Municipality: Coat of arms

 The coat of arms was granted on 23 December 1977.
 The blazon is "Gules, a lapwing rising argent" (På raud botn ei sølv vipe med utslegne vengjer).
 This means the arms have a red field (background) and the charge is a northern lapwing (Vanellus vanellus).
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 This bird (known as a vipe in Norwegian) was chosen as a symbol for the municipality as it is a typical bird for the area.
 It is shown with wings upwards to symbolize optimism.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Time.
+The Church of Norway has three parishes (sokn) within Time Municipality.
 It is part of the Jæren prosti (deanery) in the Diocese of Stavanger.